Teeth Going Yellow: Understanding Tooth Discoloration Causes and Effective Solutions

 Regular dental checkups and cleanings

-Dental professionals recommend scaling, or prophylaxis, as the greatest approach to keeping teeth healthy and removing external stains.
+Dentists recommend scaling, or prophylaxis, as the best approach to keeping your teeth healthy and removing external stains.
 Dental scaling can be done using either sonic or ultrasonic scalers.

 Regular dental checkups and cleanings

-As part of dental prophylaxis, tooth polishing smoothens the surfaces of teeth to give them a shiny, lustrous appearance.
+As part of preventive dentistry, tooth polishing smoothens the surfaces of teeth to give them a shiny, lustrous appearance.
 It includes cleaning, polishing, and removing biofilm, stains, plaque, and acquired pellicle.

 Air jet polishing

-Another method for eliminating supra-gingival extrinsic stains is air jet polishing, using air under pressure combined with water and abrasive powder.
+Another method for eliminating surface stains above the gum line is air jet polishing, using air under pressure combined with water and abrasive powder.
 By following these guidelines, patients can maintain good dental health and remove extrinsic stains effectively.

-It’s important to remember that individual outcomes may differ from those suggested here.
+It’s important to remember that results won’t be the same for everyone.
 If you have concerns about teeth staining, consult a dentist for personalized advice.

 Preventive Measures and Management for Intrinsic Discoloration